 as you begin to advance in the language, it gets harder and harder to

 make headway without a knowledge of kanji.

-What happens is that as you advance, a heavier and heavier premium gets placed on acquiring new knowledge because you just have to memorize with BRUTE FORCE your way through the language.
+What happens is that as you advance, a heavier and heavier premium gets placed on acquiring new knowledge.
+Without a knowledge of kanji you just have to memorize your way through the language with BRUTE FORCE.
 If you want the speed and power of electronic format then a basic one like the Canon Wordtank IDP will do.
 Cheap fast but limited in function.

 This is also where you need functionality like a writing pad, voice recognition etc. These higher end functions really help increase learning speed and are very helpful in the ESL classroom as well.

 Many go for the cheaper ad on aps.
 These non-dedicated learning aids are so limited in their uses it's almost ridiculous.
 A decent collegiate paper dictionary is way better.
 If you can't find the meaning of the word you are looking for their is not much use in it.

 Some features you'll need when you get into the heavy lifting phase of learning kanji and Japanese are: